 There are easily half a dozen 212 engines that have flooded the small industrial and power equipment market.
 The variety of engines have made it difficult to choose what platform is the best when they are the same in size and share similar components.
-We made the choice much easier, rather than another 212 why not try a bigger 223cc engine?
+We made a choice much easier; rather than another 212 why not try a bigger 223cc engine?

 Crankshaft.
 The way the Wildcat makes 223cc is due to the crankshaft stroke.
 The Wildcat has a 70mm bore just like the 212 engines but features a 2.283" stroke crankshaft.
 How does this compare to other engines?

 The Predator, Ducar, and Tillotson 212 have 2.165" or +.040."

 The 56mm aftermarket cranks are 2.204 or +.080."

 The ARC Billet Crankshaft that can be used in any of these engines is 2.300" or +.175.
 The WildCat is closer in stroke to the ARC crank, only .017", that it is to the 212 or even the aftermarket 56mm(+.080) crankshaft.
 If you ever wanted to stroke your Predator but could never afford the cost of a Billet crank, the Wildcat is your solution.
 But it doesn't stop at crankshaft stroke.

 Power.
 The Wildcat 223's extra stroke adds to the power when compared to other engine's EPA rating.
 Independent tests may vary on the calibration of the dyno.

 Honda GX200 5.5hp vs Wildcat 7.5hp is a 35% increase

 Predator 212 6.5 vs Wildcat 7.5hp is a 15.5% increase

 Tillotson 212E 7hp vs Wildcat 7.5hp is a 7% increase